dotnet/docs/docs/standard/modernize-with-azure-and-containers/modernize-existing-apps-to-cloud-optimized/deploy-existing-net-apps-as-windows-containers.md

 > | **microsoft/dotnet-framework:4.x-windowsservercore** | .NET Framework 4.x on Windows Server Core |
 > | **microsoft/aspnet:4.x-windowsservercore** | .NET Framework 4.x with additional ASP.NET customization, on Windows Server Core |

-For .NET Core (cross-platform for Linux and Windows), the tags would look like this:
+For .NET Core (cross-platform for Linux and Windows), the tags would look like the following:

 > | **Tag** | **System and version**
 > |---|---|